allenai/mmc4/README.md

 `https://storage.googleapis.com/ai2-jackh-mmc4-public/data/docs_no_face_shard_{$SHARD}_v2.jsonl.zip`

 where `SHARD` can vary from 0 to 23098.
 [14 shards are missing and are not included in the dataset](#the-missing-shards-%EF%B8%8F).
-The total size of all these files together is approximately 200GB.
-You can download the smaller "core fewer faces" documents at URLs like this:

 You can download the smaller "core fewer faces" documents at URLs like this: `https://storage.googleapis.com/ai2-jackh-mmc4-public/data_core/docs_no_face_shard_{$SHARD}_v3.jsonl.zip`